 Named for chemist and bibliophile Roy G. Neville, the Neville Prize recognizes outstanding works of biography or bibliography.
 In order to be considered for nomination the work must have been published during a period of five calendar years immediately preceding the year of competition.

-The Science History Institute is pleased to honor John C. Powers’s book Inventing Chemistry: Herman Boerhaave and the Reform of the Chemical Arts with the seventh Roy G. Neville Prize in Bibliography or Biography.
-The prize was awarded on Thursday, October 19, 2017, during the Science History Institute’s Board Dinner.
+The Science History Institute is pleased to honor Helge Kragh’s book Julius Thomsen: A Life in Chemistry and Beyond with the eighth Roy G. Neville Prize in Bibliography or Biography.
+The prize was awarded on Thursday, October 17, 2019, during the Science History Institute’s Board Dinner.

 Previous Winners of the Neville Prize